What type of content do you primarily create?

 4. Capture ample footage and coverage

 When shooting B-roll footage, more is often better.
-Collecting alternative footage from different angles and distances provides editing flexibility
+Collecting alternative footage from different angles and distances provides editing flexibility.

 The broader your shot list range, the more choices you'll have during post-production.
 For example, in a coffee shop setting, aim for close-ups of dripping coffee, wide shots showcasing the ambiance, and medium shots of baristas in action.
 This ensures you have a list of varied shots to work with during video editing.
+Try different angles, heights, and camera movements to create a diverse selection of B-roll footage.

 Remember: B-roll should complement and elevate your primary A-roll.
 With your audience's viewpoint at the forefront, your goal should be to craft visuals that add life and context to your narrative.